gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/label.md

 The caption of a label may contain the special character `&` that indicates that the next character is a hot-key.

-By default, a label has a height of one character.
-If the height is specified in the layout, and it is bigger than 1, then you cam use a label object to print multi-line texts as well.

 A label supports all common parameters (as they are described in [Instantiate via Macros](../instantiate_via_macros.md) section).
 Besides them, the following **named parameters** are also accepted:

 | Parameter name | Type | Positional parameter  | Purpose |